 The new two-lane bridge at Taipā opened in October 2019, in time for the busy summer period.
 The new bridge is 107 metres long, with two lanes of traffic and a 2.5 metre walking and cycling shared path.

-The Taipā bridge’s location on Northland’s main tourist connection, the Twin Coast Discovery Route, means it plays a critical role in the local economy.
+Taipā Bridge’s location on Northland’s main tourist connection, the Twin Coast Discovery Route, means it plays a critical role in the local economy.
 During the peak visitor season, traffic demand is higher than usual and at the previous one-lane bridge there were regular delays and safety concerns.